Nishinoshima (Ogasawara): Etymology

-The island was named "Rosario Island" when it was discovered by the Spanish ship Rosario in 1702.
-That was the island's name until 1904 when the Japanese term "Nishinoshima" (literally, "West Island") was made the official name.

-When a new island was formed in the 1973 eruption, that was called Nishinoshima Shintō (西之島新島), but due to erosion and shifting sands, that island joined the main island and ceased to be considered a separate entity.
+The island was named "Rosario Island" when it was discovered by the Spanish ship Rosario in 1702 prior to the volcanic activity.
+That was the island's name until 1904, when the Japanese term "Nishinoshima" (literally, "West Island") was made the official name.
+The new island that was formed in the 1973 eruption was called Nishinoshima Shintō (西之島新島), but due to erosion and shifting sands, that island joined the main island and ceased to be considered a separate entity.

 During the early stages of the 2013 eruption, a new volcanic island was formed southeast of the original Nishinoshima.
 The island was not given an official name but was mentioned in Japanese reports as "new island": atarashii shima (新しい島) or shintō (新島).
 Government officials said the island would be named "after it is stable and it is clear it will remain".
 As the island has now merged with Nishinoshima, "there is little possibility it will be named as a separate entity."